scottwedge/JAX_archiving_service/README.md

 - `api_key`
    - Value is a string representing the key
 - `job_id`
-   - Value is a string representing the `job_id` of the failed job.
+   - Value is a string representing the `job_id` of the job that just started processing.

 ---
 Example of [metadata][metadata_archive_processing] state after this endpoint updates the metadata